-The record supports concluding that local milk production is expected to continue declining within both marketing areas and will result in an even greater reliance on supplemental milk to meet the fluid milk needs of the markets.
-Record evidence shows a constant increase in both the volume and distance that supplemental milk supplies are obtained, especially for the Southeast marketing area.
-As such, it is reasonable that future transportation credit claims will increase.
-In this regard, it is important to prevent exhausting the TCBF before the payment of claims on supplemental milk.
+markets.
+Record evidence shows a constant increase in both the volume and the distance, from which supplemental milk supplies are obtained.
+It is reasonable to conclude that future transportation credit claims will increase.
+In this regard, it is important to prevent exhausting the TCBF before the payment of claims on the supplemental milk have been met.
 Doing so is consistent with the fundamental purposes of the transportation credit provisions.
-Therefore, the adoption of Proposal 1, as proposed by DFA, will tend to better assure that the rate of assessments will keep pace with the payments from the TCBF.
+Therefore, increasing the transportation credit assessment rate as contained in Proposal 1, will better assure that the rate of assessments will keep pace with the payments from the TCBF.